Relevant legislation and authorities |

 16) Rules on calculation and geographical allocation of turnover

 Rules on calculation thresholds are contained in the FCL and its regulations.
-Its Guidelines (see topic 3) contain additional detail related to the interpretation of the referred thresholds.
-Turnover, assets and capital stock are calculated first on the basis of the most recent audited accounts of the most recent financial year of the participating parties.
+COFECE’s Merger Control Guidelines (see topic 3) contain additional detail related to the interpretation of the referred thresholds.
+Turnover, total assets and capital stock are calculated first on the basis of the most recent audited accounts of the most recent financial year of the participating parties.
 If the parties do not generate audited financial statements, the calculations shall be made with current internal financials.

-To the extent figures in the relevant financial information are expressed in a currency different to the Mexican peso, the same shall be converted to pesos pursuant to the official exchange rate published by the Mexican Central Bank (Banco de México) at the time of the relevant merger.
+To the extent figures in the relevant financial information are expressed in a currency different to the Mexican peso, the same shall be converted to pesos pursuant to the lowest official exchange rate published by the Mexican Central Bank (Banco de México) in the five-day period prior to notifying.

-Regarding assets and capital stock, the figures that are relevant for calculation of the thresholds are just the assets or stock located in Mexico.
+Regarding assets, the figures that are relevant for calculation of the thresholds are just the assets located in Mexico and shall refer to total assets as opposed to net assets.
+This includes assets owned by non-Mexican entities but located in Mexico.

 For the transaction value threshold, such value should be calculated based on the total consideration in a domestic transaction, or otherwise, in international mergers, the consideration allocated to the Mexican portion of the deal, if applicable.

-Pursuant to COFECE’s merger guidelines, the parties need to be aware that the relevant value of the assets, capital stock or sales to take into account must be the higher value between the value allocated by either of the parties (which may include the price to be paid for said assets or capital stock) or its book value.
+Pursuant to COFECE’s Merger Control Guidelines, the parties need to be aware that the relevant value of the assets, capital stock or sales to take into account must be the higher value between the value allocated by either of the parties (which may include the price to be paid for said assets or capital stock) or its book value.

 17) Special rules on calculation of turnover for particular businesses

 There are generally no special rules on calculation of turnover.
 The general rules (see topic 16) on calculation of thresholds apply for every business, industry or sector.
-A specific exemption exists for the matter of concessions in the Telecoms industry (see topic 23 below).
+A specific exemption exists for the matter of concessions in the Telecoms industry (see topic 23).

 18) Series of transactions that must be treated as one transaction

-There is no meaningful guidance on what should be considered a succession of actions and deciding whether or not two or more transactions qualify as such (and thus be looked at as one series of actions under the FCL).
-If it is not clear, the merger may be notified before COFECE in order to avoid investigations and possible sanctions (see topic 25).
+There is no meaningful guidance on whether or not two or more transactions qualify as one notifiable merger.
+According to COFECE’s Merger Control Guidelines, there is no succession of acts if there are several acquisitions over time and the sellers and targets are not the same.
+The appropriate moment to make a filing is right before the act or transaction that considered together with the previous ones, surpasses the thresholds.
+If it is not clear, the merger may be notified to COFECE in order to avoid investigations and possible sanctions (see topic 25).

 19) Temporary change of control